 Making this decision isn't a once-and-done deal, completed when you're first hired.
 You have a chance to update your selections every year, and you can also review and change your selections for certain life changes—for example, if you've recently walked down the aisle or you're about to become a parent.

 The guide that follows should help you figure out how to make the most of the health benefits your company offers.

 Your Plan or Your Spouse's?

-Because health insurance premiums can be expensive, you want to find the sweet spot between sufficient coverage and over-insuring, says Bob Kaiser, senior vice president, Health Benefit Solutions at Bank of America Merrill Lynch.
+Because health insurance premiums can be expensive, you want to find the sweet spot between sufficient coverage and over-insuring, says Roger W. Gray, Director, Health Benefit Solutions at Bank of America Merrill Lynch.
 The first step in making your selection is to consider your health history and your family situation, he says.
 A young single person with no history of chronic illness can generally afford to choose a higher-deductible plan, which means lower premiums.
 But for parents with young children, the decision may require a little more thought.

-"If both you and your spouse have employer-provided health insurance, compare benefits and premiums with your family's particular health history and needs in mind," says Kaiser.
+"If both you and your spouse have employer-provided health insurance, compare benefits and premiums with your family's particular health history and needs in mind," says Gray.
 As you compare, ask yourself these two questions.

 First, what's the deductible—that is, the amount you'll pay for covered services before the insurer picks up the cost?
 "With a lower deductible, you will pay higher premiums.
-If you and your family are reasonably healthy and don't think you'll reach the deductible, you might want to choose the plan with the higher deductible and put the money you've saved with the lower premium into a health savings account (HSA), where the money has the potential to grow," suggests Kaiser.
+If you and your family are reasonably healthy and don't think you'll reach the deductible, you might want to choose the plan with the higher deductible and put the money you've saved with the lower premium into a health savings account (HSA), where the money has the potential to grow," suggests Gray.